9beach/hungerford-algebra-solutions/chap-0-7.md

 ---
-pagetitle: "Introduction: Prerequisites and Preliminaries - 7.
+pagetitle: "Introduction: 7.
 The Axiom of Choice, Order and Zorn’s Lemma"
 author: 9beach@gmail.com

 ---

 # A solutions manual for Algebra by Thomas W. Hungerford
-## Introduction: Prerequisites and Preliminaries - 7.
+## Introduction: 7.
 The Axiom of Choice, Order and Zorn’s Lemma
-### Exercises

 1\.
 Let $(A, \le )$ be a partially ordered set and $B$ a nonempty subset.
 A lower bound of $B$ is an element $d\in A$ such that $d\le b$ for every $b\in B$.